ItsTHEAvro/Practical-C-Programming-Solutions/Exercises.md

 **Exercise 5-4:** Write a program that converts kilometers per hour to miles per hour.<br/>Miles = (Kilometer * 0.6213712)

-**Exercise 5-5:** Write a program that takes hours and minutes as input, and then outputs the total number of minutes.
-(1 hour 30 minutes = 90 minutes).
+**Exercise 5-5:** Write a program that takes hours and minutes as input, and then outputs the total number of minutes.<br/>(1 hour 30 minutes = 90 minutes).

-**Exercise 5-6:** Write a program that takes an integer as the number of minutes, and outputs the total hours and minutes (90 minutes = 1 hour 30 minutes).
+**Exercise 5-6:** Write a program that takes an integer as the number of minutes, and outputs the total hours and minutes.<br/>(90 minutes = 1 hour 30 minutes).

 # Chapter 6
 **Exercise 6-1:** Write a program to find the square of the distance between two points.
 (For a more advanced problem, find the actual distance.
 This problem involves using the standard function sqrt.
 Use your help system to find out more about how to use this function.)